 The Landed Learning @ School program provides garden-based learning and food preparation activities to elementary school students and has two components:

-2. Schools not participating in the full program each year are offered a partial program of five garden-based learning sessions (aimed at Grades 4 and 5, but adaptable for any age), in addition to curriculum connected resources and support with garden materials and maintenance.
+2. Schools not participating in the full program each year are offered a program of gardening and cooking activities, in addition to curriculum connected resources and support with garden materials and maintenance.
 Details of this program can be found here.